Class of 2027 Placement Testing

 Supplemental Mathematics Support Options

-Students can complete Intermediate Algebra during the summer.
-In most cases this course covers the same topics as the co-requisite course.
-Students will need to earn a C or better in this course to fulfill the supplemental mathematics requirement.
-Students are encouraged to take the course in person, if possible.
-Students must seek pre-approval for the course from the Science and Mathematics Department Chair, Dr. Lori Noble (lnoble@maritime.edu), prior to registering.
-Upon completion of the course, students must request that an official transcript be sent to the MMA Registrar’s Office before August 1st.
+To satisfy the requirement, students can complete Intermediate Algebra during the summer.
+In most cases this course covers the same topics as the prerequisite course Preparing for College Mathematics.
+Students will need to earn a C or better in Intermediate Algebra to fulfill the supplemental requirements.
+This course must be approved by the Chair of the Science and Mathematics department in advance at lnoble@maritime.edu.
+Upon successful completion of the Algebra course, students must request that an official transcript be sent to the Massachusetts Maritime Academy Registrar’s Office before August 1st.